Sphearis/Wavesdotnet/README.md

 **If you run the command without any parameters, the default values of "localhost" and "6869"are used for NodeUrl and RPCPort respectively.**

+**If you only want to access the Waves blockchain data(such as Transactions data or Wallet balances for example), you can use the open Waves node by entering these parameters: NodeIPorUrl=nodes.wavesnodes.com rpcport=80**

 When the connection is made, you can use these commands(more to come):
 - **Node1.ConnectionCheck()** - Returns "NodeIPorUrl:port" of the Node1 connection as a string
 - **Node1.GetWavesBalance("walletaddress")** - Returns the waves balance of the specified wallet address (as Double with corrected decimals)